Innovative Nebius data centers and hardware

 After the training, comes inference.
 Once a model has been stored in the GPU’s memory, it’s all set for smaller tasks like generating text or images based on prompts.
 Our inference-ready solution accommodates up to four dual-slot air-cooled PCI Express 5.0 GPUs.

-Using these solutions, we built ISEG, a top-19 supercomputer in the world
+Using these solutions, we built a supercomputer

 We weren’t aiming to create a supercomputer.
 Yet our R&D team decided to test a part of the platform which was free of customers’ workloads at that moment.
 For that, they used a benchmark from the Top 500.